Bradley D. Simon

 Bradley D. Simon (born June 4, 1956) is an American criminal defense attorney, known for his representation of individuals involved in public corruption cases, most notably the former New York State Comptroller Alan Hevesi.

 Early life

 Simon was born in New York City.
 He received his Bachelor of Art's degree, Cum Laude from Harvard in 1978.
-He received a Juris Doctor degreefrom Georgetown University Law Center in 1981.
+He received a Juris Doctor degree from Georgetown University Law Center in 1981.

 Professional career

 After working as a law firm associate in private practice in New York, Simon became a Trial Attorney with the U.S. Department of Justice Justice Department in 1987.
 In 1990 Simon was sworn in as an Assistant U.S. Attorney for the Eastern District of New York where he served until 1998.
 Later that year he founded Simon & Partners LLP a boutique white collar criminal defense and civil litigation law firm which operated in New York for twenty one years until 2019.
 After Simon & Partners closed, Simon joined the law firm Windels Marx Lane & Mittendorf as a partner.
 A press release issued on January 2, 2022 by the New York law firm Schlam Stone & Dolan announced that Simon had joined the firm as a partner.
 The press release mentioned Simon's relationship with the firm going back decades and his close professional relationship with the firm's founders, Harvey Stone and the late Peter Schlam.

 Simon currently serves as an instructor at Yale University where he teaches an undergraduate course on White Collar Crime.
 He has served as an adjunct professor at St. John's University and Fordham Law School and has taught trial advocacy at Emory Law School in Atlanta.
 He is a member and frequent speaker at the International Section of the American Bar Association, the International Bar Association ("IBA") and the Union International de Avocats ("UIA").